Georg Adolph Demmler: Political activities

 He was first exposed to liberal ideas after joining the Freemasons lodge in 1826.
 Soon, he began to campaign for fair wages and accident insurance and developed sympathies for the labor movement.
 From 1844 to 1848, he produced a five-volume work called Mecklenburg.
 Ein Jahrbuch für alle Stände (Mecklenburg.
 A Yearbook for All Classes), which was censored and banned several times.
 During this period, in 1845, he was elected to the Schwerin Bürgerausschuss (Citizens' Committee) and campaigned for freedom of the press.

 During the German revolutions of 1848–1849, he became involved in controversial issues regarding the Grand Duchy's constitution.
 Some progress was made, but reactionaries in the nobility were able to roll back those changes so, in 1851, he was accused of disloyalty.
 Shortly after, he resigned all of his official positions and was dismissed without a pension.
 Luckily, he still had some of his inheritance and was on friendly terms with Grand Duke Frederick Francis.
 His work on Schwerin Castle, which had occupied him for over a decade, was completed by Friedrich August Stüler.
 He then focused on his political activities, travelling throughout Europe to promote the trade union movement.
 Upon returning to Schwerin in 1857, he was re-elected to the Citizens' Committee.

 In 1859, he was one of the founders of the Deutscher Nationalverein in Frankfurt am Main.
 He was elected Chairman of the Mecklenburg Trade Association in 1861.
 During these years, he remained active as an architect.
 In 1863, he presented an expansion and beautification plan for the city of Schwerin that included major new construction around the Pfaffenteich, a popular pond near the city center.

 He was a delegate to the Lausanne Congress of the International Workingmen's Association and was one of the founders of the Peace and Freedom League, an organization devoted to creating a "United States of Europe".
 His opposition to the unification of Germany, under the leadership of Prussia, led him to participate in the establishment of the German People's Party, a left-liberal group that slowly took a socialist direction, under the influence of August Bebel and Wilhelm Liebknecht.

 In 1874, he ran for the Reichstag, to represent several constituencies in Saxe-Altenburg.
 His 27.3% of the vote was the best showing for a socialist in that area throughout the 70s and 80s.
 He ran again in 1876 and 1877, when he was elected as a candidate of the Socialist Workers' Party in Leipzig.
 After passage of the Anti-Socialist Laws in 1878, he chose not to stand for re-election and withdrew to private life.

 He died at the age of eighty-one and was interred at the Alter Friedhof, next to his wife (who had died in 1862), with a grave chapel he had designed himself.
 In his will he decreed that, every year, 1,000 Marks from his estate would be paid to old and disabled workingmen.
-Due to legal complications, this was never put into parctice.
+Due to legal complications, this was never put into practice.